intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 # Getting Started with your first Wi-Fi Application for neoOBD2 DEV

 This guide provides a step-by-step guide on creating, debugging, and deploying a sample ready-to-build TI CC3235SF Wi-Fi application for neoOBD2 DEV.
-This sample project is included in the SDK.
-The application is based on the Simplelink AWS IoT Plugin for CC32XX.
-It connects the CC3235SF in the neoOBD2 DEV to AWS IoT Core and exchanges MQTT messages while also transmitting classical CAN messages on HSCAN1 network of neoOBD2 DEV.
+This sample project is available in the neoOBD2 SDK.
+The application is an extension of the "Subscribe Publish" example application available in the Simplelink AWS IoT Plugin for CC32XX.
+Intrepid has modified the original example to send data elements gathered from several CAN messages to the AWS Iot Core using MQTT publish.
+In addition, the example receives an arbitrary data of up to 8 bytes and propgate that data out to the CAN network as a transmit CAN message.

+You will learn to do the following:

+* Use the CC32XX Simplelink SDK and Simplelink AWS IoT Plugin in CC3235SF to communicate with AWS IoT Core using MQTT.
+* Use the Intrepid Secure Module (ISM) API in CC3235SF to transmit and receive CAN messages configured from the C Code Interface view of Vehicle Spy Enterprise.
+* Publish received CAN signals in realtime to AWS IoT Core using MQTT.
+* Subscribe to a topic to receive some arbitrary data up to 8 bytes and transmit that data as a CAN message.

 When the sample application is properly configured and programmed into the CC3235SF Wi-Fi processor, the neoOBD2 DEV will perform the following:

 * Initialize and enable the CC3235SF's Wi-Fi subsystem.
+* Initialize various peripherals and the ISM API library.
+* Received CAN messages are processed by the receive message event handler callback functions.
+* A CAN message is transmitted on 100msec interval.
 * Provision *certificate and private key* needed to connect to the AWS IoT Core.
-* Use user-configured *Wi-Fi credentials* to connect to an Access Point.
+* Use user-configured *Wi-Fi credentials* to connect to a Wi-Fi Access Point in station mode.
-* Connect to MQTT broker for your AWS IoT Core account.
+* Connect to the MQTT endpoint address of your AWS IoT Core account.
-* Publish *"Hello World"* message every five seconds to the *obd2dev/demo/data* topic.
+* Publish a payload containing the *"Vehicle Speed, Engine Speed, and Throttle Position"* data parsed from the receive message event handlers to the *obd2dev/demo/data* topic on 500msec interval.
+* Subscribe to a topic containing arbitrary data upto 8 bytes that can be transmitted out as a CAN message on 100msec interval.

 ## Prerequisites